VirginiaLynne is an educator and mom of 5. Her Science Fair articles are from projects which competed successfully

 How do you prepare a poster?
 This is the question I get most often as a science fair coordinator.
 I encourage parents to use the same basic format that real scientists use on their posters (for our school fair, I try to bring one of my husband's biology research posters to show as an example).

-At conferences, scientists show their work through giving talks with a slideshow or by standing next to a poster and describes their work, just as kids do with theirs.
+At conferences, scientists show their work by giving talks with a slideshow or by standing next to a poster and describing their work, just as kids do with theirs.
 So this experience is one that will teach them how the process really works.

 A general guide for what elements the judges will be looking for is the following:

 - Title (This could be your question—or something to make your audience interested in your topic).